 The small cleats on the bottom of the shoe dig into the ground and give a player more stability and traction as they move around the field.

-If you still want more info on soccer cleats, have a look at this article here where I give you all the information you need to fully understand what soccer cleats are and how they are used.
+If you want more info on soccer cleats, have a look at my article, where I give you all the information you need to fully understand what soccer cleats are and how they are used.

 When each team comes onto the soccer field at the beginning of a game, they don’t just stand wherever they want to.
 They arrange themselves in a specific formation that has been decided on before the game.